Sean Flynn (footballer)

 Sean Michael Flynn (born 13 March 1968) is an English football coach and former professional player who played as a midfielder.

 Flynn played in the Premier League for Coventry City and Derby County, and in the Football League for Stoke City, West Bromwich Albion and Tranmere Rovers and Kidderminster Harriers.
 He then moved into non-league football with clubs including Evesham United, Redditch United, Bodmin Town and Falmouth Town.

 He was briefly player/manager of Mullion as well as holding various coaching roles at other clubs he has played for in recent years.

 Playing career

 Coventry City

-Flynn signed for Coventry City from non-league Halesowen Town in December 1991 and made his debut in August of the following year as a second-half substitute for David Smith in a 2–1 Premier League victory over Middlesbrough at Highfield Road, eventually going on to record 105 games and 10 goals for the Sky Blues over the next 5 years.
+Flynn signed for Coventry City from non-league Halesowen Town in December 1991 and made a goalscoring debut on Boxing Day 1991 at Sheffield United, eventually going on to record 105 games and 10 goals for the Sky Blues over the next 5 years.
 In August 1995, after being told by then-Coventry manager Ron Atkinson, that he was no longer required at the club.